Buprenorphine Side Effects In Dogs

 FAQ About Buprenorphine Side Effects in Dogs

 Q: What should I do if I miss a dose of buprenorphine?
 A: If you miss a dose of buprenorphine, give it as soon as you remember.
-However, if it's close to the time for the next scheduled dose, skip the missed dose and continue with the regular dosing schedule.
+That said, if it's close to the time for the next scheduled dose, skip the missed dose and continue with the regular dosing schedule.
 Never give a double dose to make up for a missed one.

 Q: Can I stop giving my dog buprenorphine abruptly?
 A: It's generally not recommended to stop giving your dog buprenorphine abruptly, especially if they have been on the medication for a prolonged period.
 Abrupt discontinuation can lead to withdrawal symptoms.
 Consult your veterinarian before stopping the medication.